 Throughout her career and most recently at Stanford University, she has been a champion of civic engagement and volunteerism.
 As Associate Director of Alumni Volunteer Engagement at Stanford, Katherine worked across departments, forming better partnerships, cohesion, and best practices across alumni engagement.
 She was especially focused on expanding the diversity of membership on the governing boards and advisory groups at the University–and the University’s engagement in programs that advance diversity, equity and inclusion.

 Katherine holds a bachelor and a master’s degree from Stanford University.
-She remains involved with the Angel Island Immigration Station Foundation as chair of its board of directors.
-She also serves on the board development committee of Girl Scouts of Northern California.
-As a third generation San Franciscan, Katherine is thrilled to join the Conservancy.
-She finds it particularly poignant to be working to bringing a more diverse population to the Presidio, where her grandfather fled from Chinatown after the 1906 earthquake.
+She is a member of the National Advisory Board of the Haas Center for Public Service at Stanford University and of the board development committee of Girl Scouts of Northern California.
+A third generation San Franciscan, Katherine finds it particularly meaningful to be working to engage communities at the Presidio, where her grandfather fled from Chinatown after the 1906 earthquake.
 Katherine and her family live in San Francisco and enjoy all that the city offers–especially its food!